-Smartphone keep getting more powerful and feature-rich with every iteration.
+Smartphones keep getting more powerful and feature-rich with every iteration.
 Gone are the days when the mobile phones were only meant for making calls and sending and receiving text messages.
 Today, your Smartphone lets you stay updated with your social accounts, email, and the world online – on the move.

 Smartphones have notifications that alert you of any new activity on your social accounts or installed applications.
 However, the timeliness of these notifications can be an issue sometimes.

 While Apple users do not have many issues on this front – it is as instant as things can be!
 However, many Android users have reported the notification delay issue.
-There are reports of delay in notifications from apps and services like WhatsApp,
+There are reports of a delay in notifications from apps and services like WhatsApp,

 Why Android Notifications Get Delayed?

 Before you venture into a mission to resolve the notification delay on your Android Smartphone or tablet, it is necessary to understand why it happens.
-For some Android users the notification delays can range between couple of minutes to more than 20 minutes while there are some others who do not receive the updates until they unlock their device.
+For some Android users the notification delays can range between a couple of minutes to more than 20 minutes while there are some others who do not receive the updates until they unlock their device.
 It can be quite inconvenient, for sure.

-The Android apps like Facebook, Gmail, and Hangouts rely on Cloud Messaging service of Google to receive and send Push notifications.
+Android apps like Facebook, Gmail, and Hangouts rely on Cloud Messaging service of Google to receive and send Push notifications.
 The fact is, your device needs to connect to Google’s servers and get new updates.
 This happens at an interval and this interval is the reason for the delay.